hereintheforest/hereintheforest.github.io/_posts/2018-01-26-dirty-old-paper.markdown

 Divorce is bloody thing.
 I never thought I could leave everyday behind–but there you are, and I can't seem to keep it on the ground.

 The careful dust my clothes acquired isn't there anymore.
-All my darned t-shirts paint a bleak picture of bifracation.
+All my darned t-shirts paint a bleak picture of bifurcation.

 Don't you miss the days when things hurt, when books were preferable to thinking.
 These free feelings don't sit right in my skin.
 Here in a flash, and gone.
 I listened and you were all distinctly confused.
 If this was just one thing I could touch it, but maybe that's the point.